Reddit's Appetite: Predicting User Engagement with Nutritional Content: Predicting Engagement

 \subsection{Discussion}

-Our findings on the relation between nutritional content and engagement in food-related social media posts provide several key insights into user behavior as well as the context and content of engaging posts.
-First, including the nutritional content as a feature set in our engagement prediction models significantly enhances the model's classification accuracy, suggesting a strong predictive power of these nutritional features for engagement.
-Additionally, we uncover the direction of this strong association: more calorie-dense meals increase the prediction probability for user engagement and, in particular, for post resonance.

-The influence of calorie content aligns with prior research suggesting that users are more drawn to calorie-dense meals \cite{pancer_content_2022}.
+Our findings on the relationship between nutritional content and engagement in food-related social media posts provide key insights into user behavior, as well as the context and content of engaging posts.
+First, including the nutritional content as a feature set in our engagement prediction models significantly enhances the baseline model's classification accuracy, suggesting a strong predictive power of these nutritional features for engagement.
+Additionally, we uncover the direction of this strong association: more calorie-dense meals increase the prediction probability for user engagement.
+This influence of calorie content aligns with prior research suggesting that users are more drawn to calorie-dense meals \cite{pancer_content_2022}.
 Posts with higher calorie content consistently demonstrate higher SHAP values, emphasizing their role in engagement prediction.
-This finding is further corroborated by the interaction between calorie and carbohydrate density.
-In particular, posts with both high-calorie and high-carbohydrate meals are typically more likely to reach top engagement levels.
-Conversely, protein content's nuanced effect suggests that high-protein meals may appeal to a more specific audience and, hence, not resonate well enough with a broader user community.
+The interaction between calorie and fat density further corroborates this, as posts featuring both high-calorie and high-fat meals are typically more likely to reach high engagement.
+Conversely, while low carbohydrate content is linked to posts with low engagement, resonant posts feature meals with various carbohydrate levels.
+Moreover, we hypothesize that the nuanced effect of protein suggests high-protein meals appeal to a niche audience and, hence, not resonate well enough with a broader user community.